Adron/cobra-cli-samples/README.md

 ```
 Available Commands:
   add         The 'add' subcommand will add a passed in key value pair to the application configuration file.
   delete      The 'delete' subcommand removes a key value pair from the configuration file.
+Currently I got this to work
+            but it isn't in the best shape.
+Check out the code [here](https://github.com/Adron/cobra-cli-samples/blob/master/cmd/delete.go).
   update      The 'update' subcommand will update a passed in key value pair for an existing set of data to the application configuration file.
   view        The 'view' subcommand will provide a list of keys and a map of the values.